Competition

 the documents are not provided, to require the person to whom the requirement

-was directed to state, to the best of his or her knowledge and belief, where
+was directed to state, to the best of their knowledge and belief, where they are.[46]

 (6) If documents are